 Aptly named, Downtown Sporting Club is so much more than a hotel experience.
 The facility offers axe throwing, operates its own arcade, and offers a handful of lawn games in The Rec Room.
 At the Sports Bar, sip on local beers while watching the game on the big screen or playing a round of corn hole.
 The Ribbon Room is Downtown Sporting Club’s resident restaurant, where they offer breakfast, lunch, and dinner weekly as well as scrumptious weekend brunches.
 During the summer months, head to the Rooftop Bar for gorgeous views of Downtown Nashville while soaking up the sun.

 Part hotel and part art museum, the 21c Museum Hotel is a favorite Nashville accommodation and has routinely earned a Readers’ Choice Award from Conde Nast Traveler.
 Located inside a historic red brick building built circa 1900, this hotel is centrally located and only a 9-minute walk from the Ryman Auditorium.
 This hotel is a must-see for its rotating art exhibits celebrating contemporary art.

 There’s no place quite like Nashville — even its hotels are unique.
-If you’re interested in learning more about Nashville luxury real estate or homes for sale in The Gulch, contact me today for more information.
+If you’re interested in learning more about its luxury real estate or looking to find your dream home in Nashville, contact me today for more information.
 Music City is booming, and I’d love to help you find a house you feel at home in.